rjspark/Sales_Insights-of-Atliq-Hardware/README.md

 ### Instructions to Setup MySQL on Your Local Computer

-1. Follow steps in this video to install MySQL on your local computer: https://www.youtube.com/watch?v=WuBcTJnIuzo
-2. SQL database dump is in `db_dump.sql` file.
+ 1.SQL database dump is in `db_dump.sql` file.
 Download `db_dump.sql` file to your local computer and import it as per instructions given in the tutorial video.

 ### Data Analysis Using SQL